starptr/latex2unicode/README.md

 ## Use

-Type in `\` followed by the appropriate LaTeX math mode operation.
+Type in the appropriate shortcut, followed by `Enter`.
 See the table below:

 (As of v1.1)